-Join Alaska Native Tribal Health Consortium in this exciting opportunity to drive innovative HR services as their new Chief Workforce Officer in beautiful Anchorage, Alaska!
+Join Alaska Native Tribal Health Consortium in this exciting opportunity to drive innovative HR services as their new Chief Human Resources Officer in beautiful Anchorage, Alaska!

-- The Chief Workforce Officer (CWO) will develop and execute a human resources plan aligned with the organization’s vision and ensure achievement of the overall mission.
+- The Chief Human Resources Officer (CHRO) will develop and execute a human resources plan aligned with the organization’s vision and ensure achievement of the overall mission.

-- The CWO will serve as a champion across the organization for employee development and provide guidance through employee training, coaching, and mentoring.
-Additionally, the CWO will conduct evaluations to ensure compliance with federal, state, and Tribal regulations and requirements.
+- The CHRO will serve as a champion across the organization for employee development and provide guidance through employee training, coaching, and mentoring.
+Additionally, the CHRO will conduct evaluations to ensure compliance with federal, state, and Tribal regulations and requirements.